dlareau/puzzlehunt_server/docs/hunt_creation.rst

 Editing the Hunt Template
 -------------------------
-This is where we give the hunt it's look and feel.
+This is where we give the hunt its look and feel.
 Before this point, navigating to the hunt page would just give you a blank page.

-Basic information
+Basic Information
 ^^^^^^^^^^^^^^^^^

 Everything typed into the "Template" form on the hunt editing page will be run